Small but subsequent changes in DO-178C explain modern technologies and methodologies in clear, concise terminology

 DO-178C was created by SC-205 to revise DO-178B with current software development and verification technology changes.
-Although its text and structure remains mostly the same, adaptations include:
+Adaptations include:

 - Clear, concise language and terminology

-- DOC-178B had consistent issues with the use of words, including, but not limited to, “guidance,” “purpose,” “goals,” and “objective.”
-These terms were clarified in a glossary, ensuring that they were being utilized correctly and consistently throughout the entire text
+- DO-178B’s imprecise technology had consistent issues with the use of words, including, but not limited to, “guidance,” “purpose,” “goals,” and “objective.”
+These terms were clarified in the DO-178C glossary to ensure correct and consistent utilization.

-- DO-331: addressing model-based development (MBD) and verification, the document also acknowledges the ability to use modeling techniques to improve development and verification while avoiding common modeling pitfalls
+- DO-331: Addresses model-based development (MBD) and verification, the document also acknowledges the ability to use modeling techniques to improve development and verification while avoiding common modeling pitfalls

-- DO-332: addressing object-oriented software and when it should be used
+- DO-332: Addresses object-oriented software and when it should be used

-- DO-333: addressing formal methods to complement testing
+- DO-333: Addresses formal methods to complement testing

 The new standards adopted by DO-178C largely surpass former expectations of DO-178B.
 Its technological supplements now allow avionics professionals the tools and guidance to achieve cost-effective certification.
 DO-178B is outdated and lacks the ability to offer a near-zero software defect rate required to produce new development that meet or exceed deadlines.